noi-techpark/odh-docs/source/involved.rst

 Depending on your interest on the Open Data Hub Project, we welcome your participation to the project in one of the roles that we have
-envisioned: :strong:`User`, :strong:`App developer`, :strong:`Core
+envisioned: :strong:`User (Data Consumer)`, :strong:`App developer`,
-Hacker`, and :strong:`Data Provider`.
-Below you can find out a list of tasks that belong to each of these roles; we believe that this list can help you understand which type of contribution you can give to the
+:strong:`Core Hacker`, and :strong:`Data Provider`.
+Below you can find out a list of tasks that belong to each of these roles; we believe that this list can help you understand which type of contribution you can give to the |odh| project!
-|odh| project!

 Besides the tasks that you find below, you can also help the Open Data Hub project grow and improve by reporting bugs or asking for new